Bosstler/Module-5/README.md

 # Module-5
 ## Overview

-I wrote a program that converted currency values as a Java project that provides a web-based interface for exchanging/converting money from one currency to another. this application will be applicable for business, shares & finance-related areas.
+I wrote a program that converted currency values as an academic Java project that provides a web-based interface for exchanging/converting money from one currency to another.
+This application will be applicable for business, shares & finance-related areas.

 Writing this software gave me the needed experience to understand Java in a way that will benefit my future career as a developer.

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running and a walkthrough of the code.
-Focus should be on sharing what you learned about the language syntax.}

 [Software Demo Video](https://youtu.be/yZSMUc22XX4)

 # Development Environment

-The tools to develop this software I used were VSC and Github
+The tools to develop this software I used were VSC, W3Schools, and Github

-This program is written in the Java language
+This program is written in Java

 # Useful Websites